 Cold Process Method

-- Gather and measure the ingredients from one of our homemade soap recipes.
+- Gather and measure the ingredients from one of our cold process soap recipes.
 You will need to measure your ingredients carefully, Do Not try to guess or use cup sizes as when you make homemade soap it needs the correct mixture to complete the saponification process.

 - Put on protective eyewear, mask, apron and long rubber gloves.
 Pour the mineral water into a large glass/sturdy plastic jug or plastic bucket.
 Slowly, add the caustic soda, using a plastic spatula to stir until dissolved.
 The water will start to heat when it reacts with the lye, it will need to cool until it reaches the required temperature (see specific recipe)